Service Definitions

 database: PDO('mysql:host=127.0.0.1;dbname=test', root, secret)

-For better readability, we can list the arguments on separate lines.
-In this format, the use of commas is optional:
+For better readability, we can list arguments on separate lines.
+In this case, using commas becomes optional:

 services: